 Winter Park is the sort of community where neighbors are quick to act during difficult times.
 After the Pulse nightclub shootings in 2016, stunned by the horrific events from the night before, I remember a single Facebook post the following morning which lifted my spirits a bit, began a restoration of faith.
 I’m not sure if it was on the Tuni page – a Park Avenue boutique – itself or the profile of one of the owners, but they shared pictures as they, along with so many other Locals, were standing in line to give blood.
 The lines to give blood were so long that day, some were turned away, asked to take action in other ways.
 A morning marked by such horrible devastation and loss, met by our neighbors with a demonstration of caring.

 As so many small communities across the country, in the spring of 2020, much came to an immediate halt as shutdowns were ordered in the wake of the Coronavirus pandemic.
 Small businesses were hit hard, impacted immediately.
 In Winter Park, the situation was especially dire because this was the heart of our “season”, when so many tourists are visiting.
 As well, it was right before our annual Winter Park Sidewalk Art Festival, the biggest weekend of the year for so many Park Avenue area small businesses.
 The event was called off, even though many businesses had stocked accordingly.
 Locals were super supportive during the lock down period, turning to restaurants and other businesses offering pickup and delivery, sharing to social media and encouraging friends and neighbors to do likewise.
-One business owner, Richard Pannullo, co-owner of Pannullo’s, a restaurant on Park Avenue for over 27 years, chatted with me about the experience as it was all going on, things were starting to re-open to dine-in service.
+One business owner, Richard Pannullo, co-owner of Pannullo’s, a restaurant on Park Avenue for now 30 years, chatted with me about the experience as it was all going on, things were starting to re-open to dine-in service.
 He talked about having new customers from the community who have never dined there before, who were then coming back regularly.
 As the city made plans to shut down Park Avenue for three days over Mother’s Day weekend to allow restaurants to bring tables into the street for greater social distancing, Richard sang the praises of the city and its residents, asking me: “What other community does this to support its small businesses?”

 Yes, this is that kind of community.
 Happily, I believe we are a bit of a throwback, where we more often know our neighbors, say “hi” on the street, not only look out for one another, but truly care.